 Easter is all about Easter egg hunts, egg decorating, the Easter Bunny, parades and dressing up.
-Below is our guide to 2013 Easter-related activities in San Francisco and the Bay Area, which run from the traditional to the riotous and are listed in chronological order.
-You'll need sustenance to hop to all of these events, and for that, we also have the scoop on Easter brunches and dinners.
+Below is our guide to 2014 Easter-related activities in San Francisco and the Bay Area, which run from the traditional to the riotous and are listed in chronological order.
+Of course you'll need sustenance to hop to all of these events, and for that, we also have the scoop on Easter brunches and dinners.

 Easter Derby Decorating Contest & Parade & Spring Festival

-Buy a $2 derby (a hat, in this case plastic) from a Lakeshore merchant in advance, and have your kid (toddler up to age 13) decorate it with whatever’s around the house.
-(Last-minute-types can go to the Lakeshore Baptist Church at 10 am on March 30 to try for 11th-hour artistry).
+Buy a derby (a hat, in this case, plastic) from a Lakeshore merchant in advance, and have your kid decorate it with whatever’s around the house.
+(Last-minute-types can go to the Lakeshore Baptist Church at 10 am on April 19 to do 11th-hour artistry).
 At 11 am, parade with other derby-donning kids.
-The best derbies are awarded prizes, followed by a festival with egg decorating, face painting and goodies.
+The best derbies are awarded prizes, followed by a festival with egg decorating, games and goodies.
 Sponsored by Lakeshore Avenue Business Improvement District and Lakeshore Baptist Church.

 Parade starting point and festival are at Lakeshore Baptist Church, 3534 Lakeshore Ave., Oakland 94601.
 Free.